 The Risks of Keeping Old Water Pipes in Your House

-Keeping old pipes beyond their lifespan can pose costly consequences, including bad water quality and expensive repairs.
+Keeping old pipes beyond their lifespan can lead to costly consequences, including poor water quality and expensive repairs.

 Poor water quality

 When old pipes corrode, rust and other contaminants may seep into your drinking water, causing a strange color, odd taste, and potential health risks.
-While a water filter may remove some of the visible contaminants, the safest choice for your water quality is to replace the corroded pipes.
+While a water filter may remove some visible contaminants, the safest option for your water quality is to replace the corroded pipes.

 Burst pipes